pyomeca/bioptim/README.md

 ### Class: Constraint
 The Constraint provides a class that prepares a constraint, so it can be added to the constraint set by `bioptim`.
-In that sense, it is what is expected by the `OptimalControlProgram` for its `constraints` parameter.
+When constructing an `OptimalControlProgram()`, Constraint is the expected class for the `constraint` parameter.
 It is also possible to later change the constraint by calling the method `update_constraints(the_constraint)` of the `OptimalControlProgram`

 The Constraint class is the main class to define constraints.